 In the 1990s young actors were becoming entrepreneurs, producers, directors and creating their own work: Tropfest short film festival started in 1993; a group of artist friends formed the independent filmmaking collective Blue-Tongue Films in 1996; and the independent theatre company, Tamarama Rock Surfers, started in 1998.

 Damon wrote a play, Soar, which was staged by Tamarama Rock Surfers and later became a short film, for which Damon won Best Screenplay at Flickerfest in 2004:

 A role in Nash Edgerton’s Blue-Tongue Films short film Fuel (2003) gave Damon a chance to break away from the nerdy, nice-guy character that had been his calling card and to take on the persona of a creepy, inbred, unwashed guy.
 This role led to his being cast in House of Wax (2005), with Paris Hilton, and further work in the US.

 In 2000, Damon successfully applied for a green card to work in the US.
 He intended to be there for 12 months but only stayed ten weeks.
 Three trips later, he auditioned for a role in the US television series The Unit (2006), not realising it would result in meeting acclaimed writer-director David Mamet:

-Damon now regularly commutes between Australia and the US.
-In his full oral history, he discusses differences between the local and American industries and his recent work on Australian productions including The Water Diviner (2014), The Little Death (2014), The Outlaw Michael Howe (2013), Laid (2012) and the forthcoming Down Under (2016), set during the aftermath of the 2005 Cronulla riots.
+Damon regularly commutes between Australia and the US.
+In his full oral history, he discusses differences between the local and American industries and his work on Australian productions including The Water Diviner (2014), The Little Death (2014), The Outlaw Michael Howe (2013), Laid (2012) and Down Under (2016).

 Listen to the full interview on SoundCloud: